 Research at UC Merced

 California and many others around the world are undertaking to transition to a sustainable energy system.
 This is an exciting time, when new technologies are becoming cost competitive, but the challenge will be to quickly transition to these new technologies.
 Key to transitioning quickly will be to find the lowest cost path.
-We are undertaking to study different pathways for California, using such codes as RESOLVE and SWITCH.
-The results will depend a lot on our choices, as described in the March issue of the MRS Bulletin "Revisiting the Terawatt Challenge."
-You may follow our progress at this website and this linked-in page.
+We undertook to study different pathways for California, using such codes as RESOLVE and SWITCH.
+The results depend a lot on our choices, as described in the March issue of the MRS Bulletin "Revisiting the Terawatt Challenge."
+You can see our results at this website and this linked-in page.
+While the CEC project has officially ended, we are incorporating this work into our next studies.

 Another element of understanding the energy transition is quantifying the performance of the new technologies.
 Our recent JPV paper describes how the performance of solar plants can be tracked with readily available data.
 See DOI: 10.1109/JPHOTOV.2020.2968418.